 Such groups can also be good loci of personal and career development, and can provide an outlet for the people-management talents of a traditional management-heavy organization that transitions to Scrum.
 Managers manage people; Scrum Teams manage product.

 This is not traditional matrix management.
-The bird-of-a-feather organizations are not loci of product control nor, in fact, should they be entwined in any kind of externally applied control.
+The birds-of-a-feather organizations are not loci of product control nor, in fact, should they be entwined in any kind of externally applied control.
 All such organizations are self-managing.
 The best of these organizations form spontaneously around the enthusiasm for some core competency.
 In some cases, encouragement from ScrumMasters or Product Owners, for the formation of such groups, may be necessary.
 In all cases these groups should agree to an informal business case that supports their existence and should periodically review whether they are adding value to their constituency, to the company, or to the community.
 Leverage managers (Involve the Managers) who can provide support and organizational commitment to broaden the scope of influence of such groups across development teams, products, or entire organizations and companies.

 Don’t neglect business-domain knowledge as a key opportunity for professional growth among developers.
 Technical knowledge is often available as a commodity, but key business competencies may be hard-won and often are available only through scarce resources.
 What’s more, the payoff is high from developers being able to understand the business.
 Richard Gabriel reports that at his company, Lucid, the engineers were better able to relate their work to a corporate balance sheet than the business people could.